Home Car Shopping Best Kia Soul Years to Buy Used

 What Are the Kia Soul Model Years to Avoid?

-• Third Generation (2020-Present): Despite logging only one recall, we think the clunker model year in this generation so far is the 2021.
+• Third Generation (2020-Present): Despite logging only two recalls, we think the clunker model year in this generation so far is the 2021.
 Hounded by transmission and engine issues, it’s the one to take a pass on.

 • First Generation (2010-2013): There really isn’t a model year in this generation that’s so bad we would warn you off it.
 The 2010 version has the lowest owner satisfaction numbers, yet it has the highest reliability score.
 We think you’d be fine with any model from this generation.